Reporting Requirements for Annual Financial Reports of State Agencies and Universities

 Example 2:

 The employee has 6 years of service and can accrue 10 hours of annual leave per month.
-The employee used 64 hours of annual leave during the current year and had a beginning balance of 59 hours and a fiscal year-end balance of 115 hours of annual leave.
+The employee used 64 hours of annual leave during the current reporting period and had a beginning balance of 59 hours and a fiscal year-end balance of 115 hours of annual leave.
 The employee’s salary rate is $12 per hour.

 Criteria Applied | = Liability in Hours | Hours x Current Rate |